ngochdm/ETSS-08-Data/README.md

 ## II.
 Real-world System

-We are conducting research to develop a real-world traffic surveillance system.
+We are conducting a research to develop a real-world traffic surveillance system.

 Read the [Introduction](RealWorldSystem/README.md) for more details.